vvs888/fend-project-memory-game/README.md

 * Game starts by clicking on first card
 * If 2 open cards are matched they stay opened
 * If not, they close
-* If you click on restart button game stop, cards are reshuffling and you can start new game
+* If you'll click on restart button, the game stops, cards will be reshuffled and you can start new game

 ## Contributing